Ryan-Caruth/canoeExpeditionGame/README.md

 3. Either use curl (curl http://localhost:5000/startGame) or the browser (localhost:5000/startGame) to play the game.
 4. Have fun exploring the possibilities!!

+This is the old choose your own adventure repositiory.
+I have archieved this.
+The new repository is canoe-adventure.